-The Board develops and proposes language for legislative adoption to ensure safe and compulsory pilotage, adopts rules to administer State pilotage laws, and enforces pilot and public adherence to the Pilotage Act, which may include discipline and/or prosecution of violators.
-The Board also sets annual tariffs for the Puget Sound and Grays Harbors Pilotage Districts (until July 1, 2019 due to legislative action in 2018), sets the number of pilots, administers testing, training and licensing of marine pilots, and establishes standards for reporting and investigating incidents involving State-piloted vessels.
+The role of the BPC is to provide regulatory oversight of pilotage in Washington State.
+We develop and propose legislation to ensure safe, efficient and compulsory pilotage, adopt rules and enforce adherence to the Pilotage Act, which includes discipline and/or prosecution of violators.
+The BPC also trains and licenses maritime pilots, sets annual pilotage tariffs in the Puget Sound and Grays Harbor Pilotage Districts (until July 1, 2019 due to legislative action in the 2018 session), sets the number of pilots, reports and investigates marine safety occurrences and incidents involving state licensed pilots, and grants vessel exemptions from pilotage.

-Board Meetings
+BPC Meetings